KHEngineering/RoboRio/faq/motor.md

 ---

+##I Accidently supplied power to the Motor Controller with reversed polarity, did I break it?
+Possibly.
+The Talon,Talon SR, Victor 884, Victor 888, Black Jaguar or Tan Jaguars models DO NOT have reverse polarity protection.
+It may not fail immediately, but can fail over time.
+One should always be cautious when wiring a motor controller, the labels for each terminal are clearly marked.
+Review all wiring before powering any motor controller to ensure that they are wired correctly, and that power is being supplied to the proper terminals, in the proper polarity.

+---

+##I Accidently supplied 12V power to the output side of the Motor Controller, did I break it?
+Possibly, supplying unregulated power to the output of the Talon, Talon SR, Victor 884, Victor 888, Black Jaguar, or Tan Jaguar models may permenantly damage the H-bridge inside of the device.
+The device may not fail immediately, but can fail over time.

+---

 ##Do Talons and Victors still have limited resolution compared to Jaguars?
 The overall PWM resolution has been increased (from ~8 bits to ~11) but Jaguars still, by default, use a wider input range than Victors or Talons and thus will have a finer resolution.